IBM-Blockchain/mustgather/README.md

 - Checking each CA has enough resources
 - Checking each of the public endpoints can be reached

+### Logs and Information Collected
-The second use case is to collect logs and information about an IBM Blockchain Platform installation.
+The information collected without an IBM Blockchain Platform installation include:

+- Storage Classes information
+- Worker Node information

-The information collected includes:
+The information collected in addition to those above with an IBM Blockchain Platform installation include:

+- Config Maps information
+- Deployments information
+- Ingress information including which type of ingress used
 - Node information (Peers, Orderers, and CAs)
     - Logs
     - Version
     - Status
     - Resources assigned
     - Metadata
 - Pod status
 - Persistent Volume Claims information
-- Config Maps information
-- Deployments information
-- Ingress information including which type of ingress used
 - Replica Set information
 - Services information
-- Storage Classes information
-- Worker Node information

-## **Running IBM Blockchain Platform Must Gather Tool**
+## ***Running IBM Blockchain Platform Must Gather Tool***

 The IBM Blockchain Platform Must Gather tool runs as a pod in a Kubernetes or Openshift cluster environment.
 This repository contains a script which can be downloaded and run.

 1. Download the script to your local file system
 2. Ensure you can connect to your cluster from the CLI